If you're going freelance, then you should be careful about how you spend your money when setting things up.

 Paymo is a project management app designed for small businesses with one platform for collaboration, timesheet management and project accounting.
 It's everything you need, rolled into one.
 But we've suggested it for "project management", as it's task management feature is one of the best solutions on the market.

-Another delightful and easy-to-use task manager, Things is an awesome little app that creates simple to-do lists and truly makes you more productive.
+Another delightful and easy-to-use task manager, Things is an excellent little app that creates simple to-do lists and truly makes you more productive.
 Available on desktop or mobile from the Apple store, you can download a free trial to see if it works for you.
 And now with Things Cloud, you can manage and track all your to-do lists on all your devices.
 Perfect.

 There will be times when you have to collaborate with other freelancers or even clients.
-These next recommended tools and apps will help ensure your projects stay on course, on time and within budget – with everyone knowing exactly what's happening, no matter where they're based in the world.
+These next recommended tools and apps will help ensure your projects stay on course, on time and within budget – with everyone knowing what's happening, no matter where they're based in the world.

 A favourite of my husband's (who's a software developer), Trello is the free, flexible and visual way to organise anything with anyone.
 Drop the lengthy email threads, out-of-date spreadsheets, no-longer-so-sticky notes, and clunky software for managing your projects.
 Trello lets you see everything about your project in a single glance.